 Outreach Presentations/Program Consultation

 Interns have numerous opportunities to present programs and conduct workshops for the campus community at large and for a variety of University departments and campus organizations.
 Ongoing consultative involvement is also available with campus organizations and Student Life programs (e.g., diversity focused student organizations, family housing).
 In addition, interns (along with senior staff) represent the Center and the Division of Student Life at many University functions (e.g., New Student Orientation).
-Interns receive supervision individually (from senior staff present at outreach) as well as in a group format from the Outreach Coordinator 2 hours per month.
+Interns receive supervision individually (from senior staff present at outreach) as well as in a group format from the Outreach Coordinator 2 hours per semester.

 Practicum Student Supervision